10 Signs of Feeling Suffocated in Relationship & How to Stop It

 1. Set solid boundaries

 Each of you should have specific personal boundaries that you set, if not at the beginning of the relationship, do so when attempting to repair the current situation.
-These need to be firm with no allowances for stepping outside without the likelihood of losing the partnership.
+These need to be firm, with no allowances for stepping outside without the likelihood of losing the partnership.

 2. Take back your privacy

-It’s okay to celebrate milestones, special occasions, even good news on social media if each person agrees and is aware that it’s happening.
+It’s okay to celebrate milestones, special occasions, and even good news on social media if each person agrees and is aware that it’s happening.

 Decide together what parts of the relationship will go public and what will be kept personal between the two of you.